hso-nn/crm-sdk/WebAPI.md

 ```

 ## 2.9) UpdateEntity
-The updateEntity has four parameters:
+The updateEntity has four arguments:
   * logicalName
   * entityId
   * attributes